-The Vision Defence Institute focus on the personality of the candidates to crack the SSB interview.
+The Vision Defence Institute is the best SSb Coaching Center in Chennai.
+We focus on the personality of the candidates to crack the SSB interview.
 The ssb training for the candidates are planned on individual basis and right feedback is given by the experts.
 Vision Defence have various platforms/courses to get exposure and experience to develop personality of candidates and refine the character of them.
 This brings out the leader within him and helps him acquire skills to become the future leadership asset and a fine citizen to our Nation.

 Services Selection Board (SSB) is an organization that assesses the candidates for becoming officers into the Indian Armed Forces.
 The board evaluates the suitability of the candidate for becoming an officer using a standardized protocol of evaluation system which constitutes personality, intelligence tests, and interviews.
 The tests are of both types i.e. written and practical task-based.
 An SSB comprises the panel of assessors, who are officers in the Indian Armed Forces and having their specialization as Psychologist, GTO (Group Task Officer), and Interviewing Officer.

 In total there are thirteen Service Selection Boards across India, out of which four boards are for the Indian Army, four boards are for Indian Air Force, and five boards for the Indian Navy.

 |INDIAN ARMY||INDIAN AIR FORCE||INDIAN NAVY|

 The candidates who have passed the Union Public Service Commission (UPSC) written examination, or who, in the case of the Territorial Army have been recommended by a Preliminary Interview Board (PIB), or, who have been asked to present to the Service Selection Board are allocated an SSB center to attend.
 Service candidates attend via movement orders made by their superiors.
 Various entries like Technical entry and NCC special entry gets direct call letter to attend SSB.